charMstr/ft_services/srcs/mysql/README.md

 A simple error in the file being redirect into the mysql client for the creation of the database would stop the container.
-It is probably a fail-safe proof behavior from the mysqld_safe script, not allowing us to start the daemon as long as the password for the mysql user has not been set?
+It is probably a fail-safe proof behavior from the mysqld_safe script.